xFuture603/xfuture-blog/src/pages/2021/01/01/stand_ups/index.md

 Keep in mind that this is not a general solution and may not work as well for some teams as it does for others, because they may be working in a different field of IT, have customer contact or need to resolve incidents et cetera.
 When writing the example, I was primarily thinking of a software development team.
 Even if this does not apply to everyone, it could still be an approach to try something new.
 <br></br></p>

+##We cannot adjust our stand-up.
+Can I at least change something?
 <p style = "line-height: 1.5;">
+Of course you can.
+Even if you can't adjust your stand-up procedure as a team, you can still make it run more efficiently by following some simple rules.

+1. Every member of the team should be capable of running Stand-up<br></br>
+This rule is simple.
+Everyone on the team should be able to lead a stand-up.
+This reduces the stress on all the people involved and the lead can rotate in the team.<br></br>

+2. Stand-up should start at the same time every day<br></br>
+Why is this so important?
+Now imagine your stand-up starts at 10:00 a.m.
+Due to an extended meeting some team members are a few minutes later than expected.
+What happens during these minutes?
+Probably you will not use this time effectively because you have prepared for the stand-up 10:00 and are now only waiting for the missing colleagues.<br></br>

+3. Stand-up should not depend on every team member being present<br></br>
+This rule can also be followed very easily.
+The stand-up should not depend on every team member being present to gather all the important information.
+This should be documented in the corresponding tickets so that everyone can see the status even if the colleague is absent due to illness, for example.<br></br>
 <br></br></p>

 <p style = "line-height: 1.5;">